Code-Institute-Submissions/P4-Sports-Expert/README.md

    - Tasks:
        - Task 1 - Create new django project from command line
-       - Task 2 - Create new app inside project andadd to installed apps on settings.py
+       - Task 2 - Create new app inside project and add to installed apps on settings.py
        - Task 3 - Migrate all changes to database
        - Task 4 - Run app on server to make sure it was created successfully